 Some other important points about oral steroids

-- Do not take anti-inflammatory painkillers (such as ibuprofen, etc) whilst taking steroids (unless advised by a doctor).
+- Do not take anti-inflammatory painkillers (such as ibuprofen) whilst taking steroids (unless advised by a doctor).
 The two together increase the risk of a stomach or duodenal ulcer developing.

-- Most people who take regular steroids carry a steroid card and/or a MedicAlert® bracelet (see below), or similar.
+- Most people who take regular steroids carry a steroid card which should be provided by the person who prescribes or supplies your medicine, and/or they wear a medical emergency identification bracelet or equivalent.
 This gives details of your dose, your condition, etc, in case of emergencies.
 For example, if you were knocked unconscious in an accident, it is important that the doctors know that you take steroids and need to take them regularly.

 - The dose of steroid may need to be increased for a short time if you are ill with other conditions.
 For example, if you have a serious infection, or have an operation.
 This is because you need more steroids during physical stress.